nova-pkgs/python/Doc/library/calendar.rst

    Returns the number of leap years in the range from *y1* to *y2* (exclusive), where *y1* and *y2* are years.

+   .. versionchanged:: 2.0
-   This function works for ranges spanning a century change.
+      This function didn't work for ranges spanning a century change in Python 1.5.2.

 .. function:: weekday(year, month, day)